tfgg/yournextmep/_candidates/eu2014/libdem/stephen-robinson.md

 person: stephen-robinson
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Stephen Robinson
+title: Stephen Robinson is running for MEP in Eastern for the Liberal Democrats
 incumbent: false
 ---